How to Get a Permit

 Where do I register?

 Grand Canyon National Park has posted a page on their website for you to register.
-Here's the link https://npspermits.us/grandcanyon/river/login.cfm Look for the Create New User Profile button on the bottom of that page to set up your user profile.
+Here's the link https://npspermits.us/grandcanyon/river/login.cfm Look for the Create New User Profile button on the right side of that page to set up your user profile.

 When can I register for a Lottery?

 You have to be profiled first.
-You can do this on-line, by mail or by fax.
+You can do this at any time on-line, by mail or by fax.
 Once registered with a Profile, you will be assigned a Username and Password.
 Again, here's the link to set up your Profile: https://npspermits.us/grandcanyon/river/login.cfm

 Once I have set up a Profile with a Username and Password, then what do I do?